 Dr. Longo is a great place to start if you’re interested in fasting.
 Fasting can have a wide array of health benefits, but it can also be detrimental to someone who has no idea what they are doing, so please do your research if this is something you are considering.

 Below is a video clip of Dr. Ellsworth Wareham, a 100-year-old recently retired heart surgeon who has been a vegan for half of his life.
 He shares why he made this choice.

 9. You’ll Change How Your Genes Work

 It wasn’t long ago that scientists figured out that environmental factors can turn genes off and on.
 Studies have shown that a plant-based diet can decrease the expression of cancer genes in men with low-risk prostate cancer.
 Plant-based diets have also been known to lengthen our telomeres, which are caps at the end of DNA chromosomes that assist us in keeping our DNA healthy.
-This suggests that we actually age more slowly, thus reducing our chances or contracting an age-related disease.
+This suggests that we’ll actually age more slowly, thus reducing our chances of contracting an age-related disease.

 This free online 9-part docuseries is going to change everything you think you know about diabetes and obesity.